Currency Transfers: Top Solutions

 Each solution has its merits; for the majority of people using their local bank is not going to be the most favourable.
 It’s up to you to compare and decide which is best for your own personal circumstances.

 Remember that all these companies have to comply with international laws to avoid money laundering.
-You’ll have to provide copy of your ID/passport, in some cases further documents may be requested.
+You’ll have to provide at least a copy of your ID/passport, and possibly more documentation.

 Related Post: Trace Lost Accounts in the UK from Spain